 - Journals must be peer-reviewed

-- Hybrid journals do not qualify (i.e. a journal must be entirely open access, rather than offering “optional-OA” fees as well as subscription-fees)
+- Hybrid journals do not qualify (i.e., a journal must be entirely open access, rather than offering “optional-OA” fees.
+The journal may not charge a subscription fee.)

 - Submit the Article Processing Charge Application.

-For questions about the OA-APC Funds and application process, email Miriam Rigby, email@example.com
+For questions about the UO Libraries' OA-APC and BPC Funds and application process, email Miriam Rigby, email@example.com

 For more information about recent Open Access work at the UO Libraries, please see:

 - UO Open Access Policy: includes information about the policy and tools to submit your works

 - OA Publication Research Guide: information from the UO Libraries

 - Open Educational Resources: support from the UO Libraries